ruediste/diy-dc-converter/docs/pages/040_LightLoad/LightLoad.md

 $$ t_\text{on}=\frac{L\hat I}{V_\text{in}}$$

-The power converted in COT mode is proportional to the frequency.
+The power converted in COT mode is proportional to the cycle frequency.
 Thus, by changing the PWM frequency we can control the output voltage.

 If the load drops to a very low level, the frequency becomes also very low.
 It is not practical to use a PID controller if one period lasts multiple seconds.
-Therefore, below a minimum load we switch to a mode called cycle skipping.
+Therefore, below a minimum frequency we switch to a mode called cycle skipping.
 This is essentially a form of hysteric control: The PWM frequency kept fixed.
 Whenever the voltage drops below the target voltage, the switching PWM signal is enabled.
 If it rises above the target voltage, the PWM signal is disabled.

 # Modes Overview